-Xunta hostel (42, 8€) Albergue de peregrinos de Ourense, on Rúa da Barreira, take the left option at the roundabout before the city centre, walk about 700m on the right side of the street until you see steps leading down to the right (signposted Albergue).
+Xunta (42, 8€) Albergue de peregrinos de Ourense, on Rúa da Barreira, take the left option at the roundabout before the city centre, walk about 700m on the right side of the street until you see steps leading down to the right (signposted Albergue).
 Walk down these and cross the small square at the bottom veering right.
 Continue up the hill on Rúa das Burgas and turn left at the top, the albergue is on your left.
+They have Credenciales.
+If you are starting your Camino here you can sleep here if there is space at 18:30.
+This rule is strictly enforced.
 Beautiful kitchen, zero utensils.
-Tel 981 900 643 Open 13:00 New in 2018
+Open 13:00

-Private hostel (32, 15€ with breakfast) Grelo Hostel, continue straight at the roundabout where the Camino goes left and walk up Rúa a Peña Trevinca, it's on the left.
+Private (32, 15€ with breakfast) Grelo Albergue, continue straight at the roundabout where the Camino goes left and walk up Rúa a Peña Trevinca, it's on the left.
 Laundry facilities, microwaves.
-Website www.grelohostel.com Tel 988 614 564 Book here!
+Website www.grelohostel.com Tel 988 614 564

-Ourense is situated in the deep valley of the river Miño which gives it a climate which is hotter and dryer than much of the rest of Galicia.
-At 103m altitude this is the lowest point since Seville.
+Ourense is situated in the deep valley of the River Miño which gives it a climate which is hotter and dryer than much of the rest of Galicia.
+At 103m altitude (at the river) this is the lowest point since Seville.
 The Romans built a settlement here to take advantage of the natural hot springs along the banks of the river.
-These are still in operation today and if you fancy a dip many establishments can rent you everything you need.
+These are still in operation today and if you fancy a dip many establishments can rent you everything you need (flipflops, bathing costune, swimming cap).
 They're found downstream from the Roman bridge.
 Ourense's 12th century cathedral is principally Romanesque with some Gothic features.

 The 'Roman bridge' is actually much newer than its name suggests, but it is built on the site of an original Roman bridge and uses its foundations.

 The Vía de la Plata Guide is also available as an app.
 It contains all the great information as this online guide plus: